Better sleep, better mental health

 Tip: Set a personal caffeine cutoff — noon or 1 PM is ideal.
 Switch to herbal teas in the afternoon.

-Blue Light from Screens
+Blue light from screens

 Phones and laptops emit blue light that directly suppresses melatonin production.